 German-American conductor and violinst (b.
 11 October 1835 in Esens, East Friesland; d.
 4 January 1905 in Chicago), born Theodore Christian Friedrich Thomas.

-Thomas exhibited a prodigious musical talent, and at the age of seven he played the violin for the King of Hanover.
+Thomas exhibited a prodigious musical talent, and at the age of seven he played the violin for the King of Hannover.
 In 1845 his family moved to New York, and in 1854 secured a position in the first violin section of the New York Philharmonic Society, and the following year he helped to launch a series of monthly chamber concerts in the city, which lasted for fourteen years.
 In 1859 he made his debut as a conductor, and formed his own orchestra in 1862.
 He held conducting posts in Philadelphia (1876), Brooklyn (1862–78), New York (1877–91), Cincinnati (1878–79), and Chicago (1891–1905).

 Correspondence with Tchaikovsky